-Becoming a Certified Fraud Examiner opens the door to numerous career opportunities.
-Corporations are seeking to employ the unique skill set of the CFE.
-With their knowledge of financial transactions, law, investigation and criminology, the Certified Fraud Examiner understands how and why fraud takes place and is able to detect, track and prevent it.
+Becoming a certified fraud examiner opens the door to numerous career opportunities.
+With their knowledge of financial transactions, law, investigation and criminology, the certified fraud examiner understands how and why fraud takes place and is able to detect, track and prevent it.

-Private companies aren’t the only ones seeking help from the Certified Fraud Examiner.
-Government agencies like the FBI, the ATF and the IRS employ CFEs as forensic accountants to investigate everything from money laundering and identity theft related fraud to arson-for-profit and tax evasion.
+Private companies aren’t the only ones seeking help from certified fraud examiners.
+Government agencies like the FBI, the ATF and the IRS employ CFEs as forensic accountants to investigate everything from money laundering and identity-theft related fraud to arson-for-profit and tax evasion.

 Utica College is uniquely qualified to provide unequalled education and benefits for those wishing to further their careers and earn the designation of CFE from the Association of Certified Fraud Examiners, such as:

-- :: Distinctive program that ranks Utica as one of the top colleges in the North by U.S. News and World Report.
+- A distinctive program that ranks Utica College as one of the top colleges in the North by U.S. News and World Report.

-- :: Curriculum provides students with the academic qualifications needed to take the examinations to become a Certified Fraud Examiner.
+- A curriculum that provides students with the academic qualifications needed to take the examinations to become a certified fraud examiner.

-- :: Complete online format allows you to continue your education without interrupting your employment or family obligations.
+- A complete online format that allows you to continue your education without interrupting your employment or family obligations.

 What Kind of People Become CFEs?

-Certified Fraud Examiners come from many very different professions including attorneys, accountants, criminologists, auditors and educators.
-They share a common goal of reducing fraud and white collar crime.
-Professionals who have earned the designation of CFE earn an average of 28% more than those in comparable positions without the globally preferred designation.
+Certified fraud examiners come from many different professions.
+Some are attorneys, accountants, criminologists, auditors and even educators.
+They share a common goal of reducing fraud and white-collar crime.
+Professionals who have earned the designation of CFE earn an average of 31 percent more** (a difference of $21,239**) than those in comparable positions without the globally preferred designation.

-Utica College is ready to set you on the path to a higher income and career advancement with the specialized education needed to prepare you for the examination from the Association of Certified Fraud Examiners to earn the internationally preferred designation of Certified Fraud Examiner.
+Utica College is ready to set you on the path to a higher income and career advancement.
+Gain the specialized knowledge needed to prepare for the Association of Certified Fraud Examiners exam and earn the internationally preferred designation of CFE.